Purnea Junction railway station: Facilities

 Purnea lies in between Katihar–Jogbani section.
 Purnea has trains running frequently to Delhi and Kolkata.
 Purnea is well connected with Katihar, Jogbani and Saharsa through daily passenger and express train services.
 Gauge Conversion of Katihar-Jogbani Section and Purnea-Saharsa Section was completed on 2009 and 2016 respectively.

 The major facilities available are waiting rooms, retiring room, computerised reservation facility, reservation counter, vehicle parking etc. The vehicles are allowed to enter the station premises.
 There are refreshment rooms vegetarian and non-vegetarian, tea stall, book stall, post and telegraphic office and Government Railway police (G.R.P.) office.

 There are 3 platforms in Purnea Junction.
 The platforms are interconnected with only one foot overbridge (FOB) with lifts.
-On 10 April 2018 free Wi-Fi facility was started.
+On 10 April 2018, a free Wi-Fi facility was started.